 Errors can occur during program executing.
 It’s a common problem for every programmer, from a beginner to a real pro.
 Not all errors arise through the fault of the developer.
 Some of them are difficult to predict, and sometimes it’s not possible.
 For example, while downloading a program, the network connection may suddenly drop or the power may go out.
 Such situations are called exceptions.
-Try and catch are the parts of construction used for handling exceptions.
+Try and catch are the parts of construction used for handling exceptions in Java.

 Java try and catch block